-Members at or below eighty percent of the median income for the area in which they are purchasing can buy down their interest rate to virtually zero percent.
-Members above 80% of the median income are generally limited in the amount of points they can buy down.
-Seller contributions for the NACA Buy-Down is limited to 10% of the property's contracted sale price.
+Seller contributions for the NACA Buy-Down is limited to ten percent (10%) of the property's contracted sale price.
 The NACA Buy-Down cannot be financed with an increased purchase price.
-A seller contribution greater than six percent may initiate a risk review by the participating lender to verify that the NACA Buy-Down was not financed as part of a higher sales price.
-Note: the NACA Buy-Down is subject to change.
+A seller contribution greater than six percent (6%) may initiate a risk review by the participating lender to verify that the NACA Buy-Down was not financed as part of a higher sales price.
+Note: the NACA Buy-Down is limited by current regulations and subject to change.

 Grants can be obtained for the interest rate buy-down and/ or principal reduction.
 Most of these grants are funded by the federal government and sometimes enhanced by state and local municipalities.
 Cities and municipalities administer and provide these grants.
 These funds - which can be from \$5,000 to over \$30,000 for each buyer - are used for down payment, closing costs, and can also be used for buying down the NACA interest rate in some cases.
-The most effective use of these funds is to access the NACA

-Mortgage and to buy down the interest rate from NACA's already below-market fixed rate.
+The most effective use of these funds is to access the NACA Mortgage and to buy down the interest rate from NACA's already below-market fixed rate.
 To access these funds for the NACA Buy-Down, you need to contact your state, county, or city officials to get them to work with the NACA Mortgage.
 NACA can assist you and others in getting access to government funds for the NACA Buy-Down with the NACA Mortgage.